Localization and flexibilization in symplectic geometry: Liouville geometry background

 We review the constructions briefly.

-\begin{construction}[From sectors to stopped domains] Fix a Weinstein sector $X$ and let $H$ be its sectorial divisor (Definition~\ref{defn. sectorial divisor}).
-To construct $X_0$, we consider $T^*[-1,1]$ with the Weinstein structure induced by a vector field on $[-1,1]$ that is pointing towards $-1$ along $[-1,0)$ and vanishing along $[0,1]$.
+\begin{construction}[From sectors to stopped domains] Fix a Liouville sector $X$ and let $H$ be the sectorial divisor (Definition~\ref{defn. sectorial divisor}).
+To construct $X_0$, we consider $DT^*[-1,1] \cong T^*[-1,1]_{cpt}$ (the unit disk cotangent bundle) with the Weinstein structure induced by a vector field on $[-1,1]$ that is pointing towards $-1$ along $[-1,0)$ and vanishing along $[0,1]$.
 Note that the bordering~\eqref{eqn. bordering} allows us to identify $H \times T^*[0,1]$ with a neighborhood inside $X$.
+So we glue $H_{cpt} \times T^*[-1,1]_{cpt}$ to $X_{cpt}$ (Notation~\ref{notation. domain of sector}) along $H_{cpt} \times T^*[0,1]_{cpt}$ and call the resulting domain $X_0$.
+Note that $X$ has a proper inclusion into the completion of $X_0$.
+Next we observe that the Liouville form on $X_0$ restricts to the Liouville form on $H_{cpt} \cong H_{cpt} \times \{-1\} \subset H_{cpt} \times T^*[-1,1]_{cpt}$.
+Then $(X_0,H_{cpt})$ is a stopped domain.
+Note also that if $X$ is Weinstein, then so is $X_0$.
+We also note that the resulting Liouville stopped domain $X_0$ is not canonical since it relies on a choice of compact subset $X_0 \subset X$ whose complement is a symplectization of the contact boundary of $X_0$.
+However we show in Proposition \ref{prop: homotopy_sector_to_stopped} below that any two such Liouville domains have Liouville homotopic structures. \end{construction}